 Jobs

 Each application is made up of one or more Spark jobs.
 Spark jobs within an application are executed serially.
-In general, a job is created for each action operation in the spark application.
+In general, a job is created for

 Each job breaks down into a series of stages, the number of which depends on how many shuffle operations need to take place.